-SARDAR SWARAN SINGH : Sir. it is true that earlier also it has been said that a comprehensive amending legislation would be brought, but I will be quite frank in saying that this work was soft-pedalled particularly when the emergency was promulgated and other things had to be tackled.
-The actual detailed examination of the various amendments was more or less staved.
+SARDAR SWARAN SINGH : Sir, it is true that earlier also it has been said that a comprehensive amending legislation would be brought, but I will be quite frank in saying that this work was softpedalled particularly when the emergency was promulgated and other things had to be tackled.
+The actual detailed examination of the various amendments was more or less stayed.
 There are as many as 400 amendments which are under consideration and we are taking expeditious action to get them on the administrative side and we will take legal advice.
 I hope that it will not take too long although I cannot give any firm date.
 On the second question, Sir, there are two things.
-One is to expect me to give a reply or my comment upon the thing that is alleged about the Jabalpur incident about which, as I said.
-I will require notice.
-Biit surely, when I said that 1 will require notice that does not mean that I will not examine it.
+One is to expect me to give a reply or my comment upon the thing that is alleged about the Jabalpur incident about which, as I said, I will require notice.
+But surely, when I said that I will require notice that does not mean that I will not examine it.
 I will certainly examine it now that this question has been raised on the floor of the House.

-SHRI B. K. KAUL (Rajasthan) : In view of what the Minister has said, I would like to have one assurance from hirn.
-The people tn the Naushirabad cantonment area are being given notices for dispossesing their rights of lands and pro-dispossessSng their rights of lands and pro-till the amendment in the Act is made ?
+SHRI B. K. KAUL (Rajasthan): In view of what the Minister has said, I would like to have one assurance from him.
+The people in the Naushirabad cantonment area are being given notices for dispossesing their rights of lands and prodispossessing their rights of lands and protill the amendment in the Act is made?

-SARDAR SWARAN SINGH : I cannot do that because the notices might have been given to resume the land for military purposes.
+SARDAR SWARAN SINGH: I cannot do that because the notices might have been given to resume the land for military purposes.
 I cannot therefore come in the way of the work being proceeded with.

 SHRI B. K. KAUL : They are also properties, houses and so on.
 It is not for the land alone.
+SARDAR SWARAN SINGH : On individual cases I cannot make a blanket statement.
+Each case will have to be decided on its own merits.